Charlie-Gallie/Deity/README.md

 A game being made for olc::CodeJam 2022.

 An isometric world where you play as a Deity.
-Your goal is to cause as much damage as possible.
+Your goal is to cause as much damage as possible using nothing but weather.